Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running.

-### Prerequisites
+### Running the Project

-What things you need to install the software and how to install them
+Login to NYU High Performance Cluster Prince, make sure conda is installed and then run the sbatch script.

 ```
-conda env create -f req.yml
 sbatch runscript.s
 ```